-After you’re happy with how your page looks, you will have to publish it.
+Once you’re happy with how your page looks, you will have to publish it.
 AMP Pages can only be published on custom domains.
 More details on how to set everything up from your domain provider’s end: Publishing on a Custom Domain (CNAME).

 You can also publish your AMP Page on Wordpress by following the instructions provided in this article.

 Note: You can publish an AMP Page and use it as the mobile version (on search engine results) for a fully-featured standard page.
 Instructions here: Linking an AMP mobile page to a standard landing page.

 You can add it in an HTML box in the page editor, in the HTML/CSS section, or in the Scripts & GDPR section in the slideout menu.